Adventures of Lolo: Legacy

-Adventures of Lolo was followed by two sequels for the Japanese FamiCom and two sequels for the NES: the Japanese Adventures of Lolo and Adventures of Lolo 2, consisting of new stages, the American Adventures of Lolo 2 (another compilation of stages from earlier games) and Adventures of Lolo 3 (based on the Japanese Adventures of Lolo 2, but consisting mostly of new stages).
+Adventures of Lolo was followed by two sequels for the Japanese Famicom and two sequels for the NES: the Japanese Adventures of Lolo and Adventures of Lolo 2, consisting of new stages, the American Adventures of Lolo 2 (another compilation of stages from earlier games) and Adventures of Lolo 3 (based on the Japanese Adventures of Lolo 2, but consisting mostly of new stages).
 A Game Boy follow-up was released in 1994 in Japan as Lolo no Daibouken, but it was localized with the same name, Adventures of Lolo.

 Lolo and Lala, the game's protagonists, have appeared under the monikers Lololo and Lalala in Kirby's Dream Land and later in its adaptation in Kirby Super Star, as well as in Kirby's Avalanche, where they play an antagonistic role.
-Both game series are made by HAL Laboratory, Inc.
+After these appearances, they have remained as occasional recurring characters in the Kirby series, making cameos in various installments.
+Both game series are made by HAL Laboratory, Inc. Both Lololo and Lalala also appear in the series' anime adaptation: Kirby: Right Back at Ya!.
+There is also a Lolo reference in Super Meat Boy.